-Where progress is not in line with expectations after AP1, students will be supported with a bespoke intervention programme run by the pastoral team which will take place on Thursdays.
+Where progress is not in line with expectations after AP1, students will be supported with a bespoke intervention programme run by the pastoral team.
 To monitor the progress of these students and support them in overcoming barriers to their learning, these students will sit a smaller cycle of exams in selected subjects at Easter also.